Ramón Natera: Biography

-Ramon Natera, who also went by the title General Ramon Natera, was a leader of the guerrilla resistance against the invasion of the Dominican Republic by the US Marines in 1916.
+Natera was a black Dominican who joined the anti-American resistance in the east of the country at a young age.
 He is considered the most important guerrilla fighter as "he assembled the largest force and used the most sophisticated political tactics."
 He was an ardent nationalist who had a very disciplined group of peasants who fought the USA's imperialism.
 Known colloquially as gavilleros or campeneros, the guerrillas who opposed their invasion were labeled as bandits.
+Natera insisted his campaign was about more than local banditry and that he was fighting to restore the self-government of the Dominican Republic and the withdrawal of US occupying forces.